 In the Toei season 0 movie, Yami Yugi and Kaiba duel (naturally).
 After Yugi wins, Joey runs up and gives him a bear hug from behind.
 Yami Yugi's adorable, uncharacteristic smile is what sells it.

-In the manga, when Kaiba saves Jou from drowning.
+In the manga, when Kaiba saves Jou from drowning after the latter was brainwashed to duel Yugi in a deadly match that would drown the loser.
 KAIBA.
 True he simply throws the key to the ocean and mocks him for it but it's a CMOH to see Kaiba giving a good damn about anyone besides himself and his brother, let alone his rival/petannoyance.